Prevents your body from rejecting an organ after transplant.

-When This Medicine Should Not Be Used:You should not receive this medicine if you have had an allergic reaction to tacrolimus or polyoxyl 60 hydrogenated castor oil.
+When This Medicine Should Not Be Used:This medicine is not right for everyone.
+You should not receive it if you had an allergic reaction to tacrolimus or polyoxyl 60 hydrogenated castor oil.

 How to Use This Medicine:

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given through a needle placed in one of your veins.
+- Your doctor will prescribe your dose and schedule.
+This medicine is given through a needle placed in a vein.

-- A nurse or other trained health professional will give you this medicine.
+- A nurse or other health provider will give you this medicine.

-- This medicine comes with patient instructions.
-Read and follow these instructions carefully.
-Ask your doctor or pharmacist if you have any questions.
+- Read and follow the patient instructions that come with this medicine.
+Talk to your doctor or pharmacist if you have any questions.